 stapleton_heather1.jpg

 Dr. Heather Stapleton (CHEM, PhD '03) enrolled in the MEES Program with Dr. Joel Baker as her advisor and successfully defended her dissertation in 2003.
-Dr. Stapleton is currently an Associated Professor of Environmental Chemistry at The Nichols School of the Environment at Duke University.
-Her doctoral research focuses on understanding the fate and transformation of organic contaminants in aquatic systems.
+Dr. Stapleton is currently in the Civil & Environmental Engineering program at Duke University.
+Heather was awarded the Ronie-Richele Garcia-Johnson Distinguished Professor and is an environmental chemist and exposure scientist in the Nicholas School of the Environment at Duke University.
+Her doctoral research focused on understanding the fate and transformation of organic contaminants in aquatic systems.
 Recently Heather has focused he research on several types of persistent organic pollutants (POPs), including polychlorinated biphenyls (PCBs) and brominated flame retardants, with a focused on polybrominated diphenyl ethers (PBDEs).
 See her website for more information on Heather and her nationally recognized research.

 Dr. Bhaskaran Subramanian (ENVSC, PhD '06) originally from India, graduated from the University of Maryland Eastern Shore MEES Program with an emphasis in environmental science and became a National Sciences Manager with Maryland Eastern Shore RC&D Council, Inc. His work included the creation of a GIS database for the Council.
 Form there, he moved to work in the Ecosystem Restoration Services of the Maryland Department of Natural Resources.